expo/expo/docs/pages/versions/unversioned/guides/customizing-webpack.md

 # Editing static files

-You can use `expo customize:web` to create a replacement `index.html`, `serve.json`, `favicon.ico`, etc...
+You can also use `expo customize:web` to generate the static project files: `index.html`, `serve.json`, `favicon.ico`, etc...
+These can be used to customize your project in a more familiar way.

-If you want to reset these files to their initial values simply run `expo customize:web --force` or `-f` for short.
-All of the files you select will be copied to a `web/` folder in your project's root directory.
+All of the files you select from the terminal prompt will be copied to a `web/` folder in your project's root directory.
 Think of this folder like `public/` in Create React App.
 We use "web" instead of "public" because Expo projects target more then just web.
-In React Native we similarly put non-agnostic project files in `/ios` and `/android` folders.
+For mobile platforms, we similarly put platform-specific project files in `/ios` and `/android` folders.

 Deleting any of these files will cause Expo CLI to fall back to their respective default copies.
+If at some point you want to reset these files to their initial values simply run `expo customize:web --force` or `-f` for short.

 ## Why